There are currently no products in the cart.

 - Include 3+ days per week of resistance training in your weekly routine.
 Stimulating the muscles in your upper and lower body through consistent exercise will help your body to burn fat and attenuate muscle loss.

-Prioritize these steps and use any of the other suggestions we’ve shared to successfully lose fat without losing muscle.
+Prioritize these steps (as well as some of the other suggestions we’ve shared) to maximize your ability to shed fat without losing muscle.